vatesfr/xen-orchestra/docs/from_the_sources.md

 ## Installing dependencies

-### XO-Server
+### xo-server

-Once you have it, use `npm`, as the non-root user owning the fetched code, to install the other dependencies: go into XO-Server directory and launch the following command:
+Once you have it, use `yarn`, as the non-root user owning the fetched code, to install the other dependencies.
+Into `xo-server` directory and launch the following command:

 ```
 $ yarn
 ```

-Then, you have to create a config file for XO-Server:
+Then, you have to create a config file for `xo-server`:

 ```
 cp sample.config.yaml .xo-server.yaml
 ```

-Edit and uncomment it to have the right path to deliver XO-Web, because XO-Server embeds an HTTP server (we assume that XO-Server and XO-Web are on the same directory).
+Edit and uncomment it to have the right path to deliver `xo-web`, because `xo-server` embeds an HTTP server (we assume that `xo-server` and `xo-web` are on the same directory).
 It's near the end of the file:

 ```yaml
   mounts: '/': '../xo-web/dist/'
 ```
-> Note this `dist` folder will be created in the next step (see the XO-Web section)
+> Note this `dist` folder will be created in the next step (see the `xo-web` section)

-WARNING: YAML is very strict with indentation: use spaces for it, not tabs.
+**WARNING: YAML is very strict with indentation: use spaces for it, not tabs**.

-In this config file, you can also change default ports (80 and 443) for XO-Server.
+In this config file, you can also change default ports (80 and 443) for xo-server.

-You can try to start XO-Server to see if it works.
+You can try to start xo-server to see if it works.
 You should have something like that:

 ```
 $ yarn start